 The Company has a Director Selection and Diversity Policy that sets the diversity objectives for both the Board and Senior Management of the Company.
-In particular, the objective is to have 40% of women on the Board by 2023.
+In particular, the objective was to reach 40% of female directors on the Board by 2023.

-As mentioned in other sections of the ACGR, the current percentage of women on the Board is 36.36% which represents an important increase in the last year which started with 27.27%, i.e. 3 women out of a total of 11 directors.
-During the reporting year, the number of women increased from 3 to 4 out of a total of 11 directors.
+As mentioned in other sections of the ACGR, the current percentage of women on the Board is 36.36%, i.e., 4 female directors out of a total of 11 members.
+In this sense, the Company is aware that the set goal has not been achieved and will continue to follow the Policy for the selection (and re-election) processes in order to accomplish the 40% objective.

-The Appointments, Remuneration and CSR Committee and the Board itself will continue to follow the Policy for the selection (and re-election) processes.
+In 2023, the review and update of the Diversity Policy are planned in order to update the objectives on this matter.